bsnes-emu/bsnes/docs/faq.md

   - Save your changes to `settings.bml`
     and restart higan

-Why is video synchronization a problem for higan?
+Why is video synchronisation a problem for higan?
 -------------------------------------------------

 **The short version:**
-Turning on video synchronization cleans up video tearing, turning on audio synchronization cleans up audio glitches, but turning on both makes audio glitches worse.
+Turning on video synchronisation cleans up video tearing, turning on audio synchronisation cleans up audio glitches, but turning on both makes audio glitches worse.

 **The long version:**
-Enabling video synchronization
+Enabling video synchronisation
 locks the frame-rate of the emulated console to the frame-rate of your computer's display.
 If your display's refresh rate exactly matches